 It’s not that using extrinsic monetary motivators is a bad thing; it only becomes an issue when it’s the only type of motivation your sales reps tap into.

-Intrinsic motivators, since they’re personal, can be more mysterious and woo-woo.
+Intrinsic motivators, since they’re personal, can be more mysterious and 'woo-woo'.
 They’re important, though, because they are what tend to light a fire under our butts and keep us going through adversity.

 So, what happens when you encourage sales reps to find and optimize motivators beyond money to use in reaching their goals?
-Productivity goes up, stress and burnout go down, and the whole team gets closer to its individual and collective goals.
+Productivity goes up, stress and other burnout risks go down, and the whole team gets closer to its individual and collective goals.

-Social media quotes don’t count
+And inspirational quotes don't count as motivation.